Alfresco/alfresco-ansible-deployment/docs/generate-target-hosts.md

 This page describes how to generate one or more target hosts and an inventory file that can be used to test the ACS playbook.

-Until we hve a more convenient mechanism to create test machines i.e. Terraform or CloudFormation we can use `molecule`, a tool designed for testing Ansible playbooks.
+Until we have a more convenient mechanism to create test machines i.e. Terraform or CloudFormation we can use `molecule`, a tool designed for testing Ansible playbooks.

 Molecule provides support for testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.
 It also provides a way to create and destroy EC2 instances that can be used as target hosts.